Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 Jim is friends with you and Naomi.
 If defeated, Jim will drop his phone.
 ```

-The NaCL comes close to an optimized Zaltys equivalent, which has 181 characters:
+The NaCL comes *very* close to an optimized Zaltys equivalent, which has 181 characters:
 ```
 Jim:[Anthro Wolf<Male/25y>;WEAR<Jim>:shirt<white>/jeans/boots<brown>;APPEAR<Jim>:average/fur<grey>;MIND<Jim>:depressed;DIET<Jim>:pizza/salad;FRIENDS<Jim>:you/naomi;LOOT<Jim>:phone.]
 ```

-While the Zaltys is slightly more condensed, my testing shows that the NaCL
+While the Zaltys is *barely* more condensed, my testing shows that the NaCL
 functions similarly with the benefit of being easier to read and write.

 ## Keywords